edkelly303/elm-multitool/README.md

     in
     myAppTools.custom
-        -- this part of the API is a bit nasty - we need -- to use `MultiTool.matchN`, where `N` is the -- number of tools we've included in myAppTools.
+        -- this part of the API is a bit nasty - we need -- to define the `match` function using let-polymorphism -- and then pass it to each of our tools separately.
         -- If anyone can figure out a way to make this -- work without relying on let-polymorphism, please -- let me know!
-        (MultiTool.match2 match match)
+        { codec = match, control = match }
         |> myAppTools.tag0 "Regular" Regular
         |> myAppTools.tag1 "AdminLevel" AdminLevel myAppTools.int
         |> myAppTools.endCustom